CaptainToTo/farm-with-friends/README.md

-# farm-with-friends
+# Farm With Friends - WIP
-multiplayer farming game
+A small multiplayer farming game I made to learn MySQL and practice Python.